grammyjs/website/site/docs/guide/filter-queries.md

 ### Filtering by User Properties

-If you want to filter by other properties of a user, you need to perform an additional request, e.g. `await ctx.getAuthor()` for the author of the message.
+If you want to filter by other properties of a user, you need to perform an additional request, e.g., `await ctx.getAuthor()` for the author of the message.
 Filter queries will not secretly perform further API requests for you.
 It is still simple to perform this kind of filtering: